Layr-Labs/eigenlayer-docs/static/llms.md

 - [Claim Rewards using EigenLayer App](restakers/restaking-guides/claim-rewards-app): For information on Rewards concepts, refer to Rewards Overview.
 - [Restaking Smart Contract Developer](restakers/restaking-guides/restaking-developer-guide): Smart Contract Restaking allows the user to interact directly with the EigenLayer core contracts.
 The following sections describe how to setup your Restaking integration with the EigenLayer contracts directly with no reliance on the EigenLayer Web App.
 - [Restake and Delegate](restakers/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts): The following instructions will walk you through how tokens can be restaked on the EigenLayer Web App.
-- [Unstake and Withdraw](restakers/restaking-guides/restaking-user-guide/liquid-restaking/withdraw-from-eigenlayer): All funds unstaked from EigenLayer will go through an escrow period before being eligible to be fully withdrawn.
-Please see the Escrow Period section for more detail.
+- [Unstake and Withdraw](restakers/restaking-guides/restaking-user-guide/liquid-restaking/withdraw-from-eigenlayer): Unstaking is the first step in the process of exiting restaked assets from EigenLayer.
+Unstaked tokens enter the withdrawal
 - [Native Restaking](restakers/restaking-guides/restaking-user-guide/native-restaking/README): Please read this entire guide before launching your new validator or integrating your existing validator.
 Before you deploy a new validator you must plan to either:
 - [Delegate to an Operator](restakers/restaking-guides/restaking-user-guide/restaker-delegation/delegate-to-an-operator): Follow the steps below to initiate delegation of your Restaked balance to an Operator of your choice.
 This Restaked balance includes EIGEN tokens, LST tokens, and Native Restaked TVL.
 - [Change Your Delegation](restakers/restaking-guides/restaking-user-guide/restaker-delegation/redelegation-process): The following steps are necessary for a Restaker to move their Delegated balance to a New Operator.
 The process below requires users to perform each of the following steps in order:
 - [Undelegate and Initiate Withdrawal](restakers/restaking-guides/restaking-user-guide/restaker-delegation/undelegate-from-an-operator-and-initiate-withdrawal): Restakers can Undelegate their balance from an Operator at any time.
 Undelegation flows are the same for both Native and LST Restakers.
-- [Obtaining Testnet ETH & Liquid Staking Tokens (LSTs)](restakers/restaking-guides/testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts): In this guide, we will show you how to use a Holesky faucet to load your wallet with testnet ETH and how to obtain Holesky Liquid Staking Tokens so you can start testing liquid restaking.
+- [Obtaining Testnet ETH & Liquid Staking Tokens (LSTs)](restakers/restaking-guides/testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts): To obtain testnet ETH, use a faucet to load your wallet with testnet ETH.
 - [Testnet Restaking](restakers/restaking-guides/testnet/README): Testing Restaking on the Holesky Testnet
 - [Restaking Smart Contract Developer (Testnet)](restakers/restaking-guides/testnet/restaking-developer-guide): The following instructions include an overview of the changes to Smart Contract Restaking per the Slashing and Operator Set release.
 All existing instructions on Restaking Smart Contract Developer remain unchanged for this update, except where noted below.